Get exam ready for GCSE (9-1) English Literature - Part 4

 - Prejudice in The Merchant of Venice

-- Effects of ambition in Macbeth
+- The effects of ambition in Macbeth

-- Deception and Trickery in Much Ado about Nothing
+- Deception and trickery in Much Ado about Nothing

 - Fate in Romeo and Juliet.